BredaUniversityGames/xs/docs/design/design.md

 ## Appendix

+### The .xs package format
+FILL IN

 ### Typed Wren

-We extend Wren with an external type checker, making sure we catch type mismatch at build time.
+We extend Wren with an external type checker, making sure we catch type mismatch error  at build time.

 ```wren
 class Vec2 {